 Important Voyage Logistics:

-Trip Planning: This trip commences and concludes in Santiago, Chile.
-From Santiago you will fly via a special charter service to Stanley, Falkland Islands (see Rate Notes).
-It is recommended that you arrive in Santiago at least one day prior to the scheduled voyage departure as a buffer in the event of unexpected travel delays between home, voyage embarkation, and departure.
-At the conclusion of your trip, you will fly from Stanley back to Santiago.
-A transfer is provided from the airport to a central downtown location.
+Trip Planning: This trip commences in Punta Arenas, Chile.
+It is recommended that you arrive in Punta Arenas at least one day prior to the scheduled departure date as a buffer in the event of unexpected travel delays between home, departure, and voyage embarkation.
+From Punta Arenas, you will fly via a special charter flight to King George Island, Antarctica where you will embark the ship.
+At the conclusion of the trip, you will fly from Stanley, Falklands Islands to Santiago, Chile.
+Upon arrival in Santiago, a transfer is provided from the airport to a central downtown location.

-Transfers to the ship on embarkation day and from the ship to the airport upon disembarkation; shipboard accommodations; experienced expedition leader and professional expedition team of marine biologists, naturalists, historians, and adventure guides; adventure concierge staff; assistance of resident photographer; daily off-ship excursions by Zodiac boat; guided hikes and walks onshore; visits to wildlife colonies, historic sites, places of outstanding natural beauty, and science stations; educational presentations and talks; access to computers in the multimedia lab for image downloads, file back up, and management; emergency-trained physician on every voyage; use of onboard library, Finnish sauna, plunge pool, Jacuzzi, and fitness center; end of voyage video, photos and take-home USB; gear on loan (waterproof/windproof jacket, bib pants, insulated rubber boots, binoculars, and trekking poles); all meals onboard the ship; daily housekeeping; daily afternoon tea; 24-hour tea, coffee, and hot chocolate in the lounge and in all cabins (replenished daily); port fees and permits to access visited areas.
+One-way economy flight between Punta Arenas, Chile and King George Island, Antarctica; transfers to the ship on embarkation day and from the ship to the airport upon disembarkation; shipboard accommodations; experienced expedition leader and professional expedition team of marine biologists, naturalists, historians, and adventure guides; dedicated hospitality and adventure concierge staff; assistance of resident photographer; daily off-ship excursions by Zodiac boat; guided hikes and walks onshore; visits to wildlife colonies, historic sites, places of outstanding natural beauty, and science stations; educational presentations and talks; access to computers in the multimedia lab for image downloads, file back up, and management; emergency-trained physician on every voyage; use of onboard library, Finnish sauna, plunge pool, Jacuzzi, and fitness center; end of voyage video, photos and take-home USB; gear on loan (waterproof/windproof jacket, bib pants, insulated rubber boots, binoculars, and trekking poles); all meals onboard the ship; daily housekeeping; daily afternoon tea; 24-hour tea, coffee, and hot chocolate in the lounge and in all cabins (replenished daily); port fees and all permits to access visited areas.
 Subject to change without notice.

 Additional Inclusions for Suites: